tilde-nlp/tildemt-selector/README.md

 ```

 ### Managing the component's lifecycle
-During her interaction with the component the user can save the component's
+During her interaction with the component, the user can save the component's
-state, cancel the changes she's made or to log out from the component
+state, cancel the changes she's made, or log out from the component
 effectively dropping any previous configuration she's made.
 These interactions
 can be managed in two ways:
 * by attaching event handlers to listen for state changes that are triggered